-5.2.1 Steam piping upstream desuperheater
+5.2.2 Steam piping upstream of the desuperheater

-- a) The pipe size should be the same as the desuperheater steam inlet connection. - b) The associated PRV is usually smaller than the desuperheater connection size.
-We recommend eccentric pipe reducers are used to achieve the change in size. - c) Where noise from the PRV is expected to be a problem, consider making this pipe thicker than that required to just contain the pressure.
+- a) Where noise from a PRV is expected to be a problem, consider making this pipe thicker than that required to just contain the pressure.
 This will help reduce noise levels emitted to atmosphere.
 Under extreme conditions this pipe may have to be acoustically insulated.
-This, however is very rare indeed. - d) The distance between the PRV and inlet to the SAD should be as short as possible but long enough to have eliminated valve turbulence at the inlet to the desuperheater.
+This, however is very rare indeed. - b) The distance between the PRV and inlet to the SND should be as short as possible but long enough to have eliminated valve turbulence at the inlet to the desuperheater.
 The rule of thumb is that this distance should be five times the diameter of the desuperheater inlet or 1.5 metres, whichever is the longer.
 If the PRV and desuperheater are too close or if the PRV is too close to a pipe bend or other fitting, then turbulence may cause noise and vibration.

-5.2.2 Discharge steam piping
+5.2.3 Discharge steam piping

-- a) The size should be the same as the desuperheater steam outlet connection. - b) The distance between the desuperheater discharge connection and the location of the temperature sensor must be long enough to allow complete evaporation of the cooling water ahead of the sensor.
-If the sensor is too close to the desuperheater discharge, evaporation of the cooling water will not be complete and the sensor will give a false reading, with corresponding poor temperature control. - c) This pipe should be straight, free of bends and contain no restrictions.
+- a) The distance between the desuperheater discharge connection and the location of the temperature sensor must be long enough to allow complete evaporation of the cooling water ahead of the sensor.
+If the sensor is too close to the desuperheater discharge, evaporation of the cooling water will not be complete and the sensor will give a false reading, with corresponding poor temperature control. - b) This pipe should be straight, free of bends and contain no restrictions.
 We recommend a minimum straight length distance of 2.5 to 7.5 m depending on the amount of residual superheat required (specified in table below).
-The greater the amount of residual superheat required, the faster the water droplets are evaporated and the shorter the distance required. - d) The table below specifies the minimum straight distance required between the desuperheater outlet and the temperature sensor versus residual superheat.
+The greater the amount of residual superheat required, the faster the water droplets are evaporated and the shorter the distance required.

-Amount of residual superheat Minimum straight length distance to temperature sensor

-3 - 5°C 7.50 m

-10°C 6.80 m

-15°C 6.25 m

-30°C 5.00 m

-50°C 3.70 m

-100°C 2.50 m

-- e) If bends or restrictions are placed in this pipework within the specified distance, before the droplets have had chance to evaporate, inertia causes the droplets to separate out from the main steam flow and run along the bottom or side wall of the pipe.
-Contact between the steam and cooling water is lost and desuperheating is halted. - f) Use thermal insulation over this pipe section to help prevent false temperature readings (condensation can still occur on the walls of a 50°C superheated steam line).
-Measurement error can be quite large, especially at low flow rates when heat lost through condensation is a high percentage of total heat energy in the line. - g) The SAD has an inherent ability to 'suck-in' its own cooling water.
-When required to operate at high turndowns, this feature can be used to allow cooling water which has fallen out of suspension in the discharge line to be 'sucked' and recycled back to the cooling water inlet.
-The recycle arrangement is shown in the diagram below.
-It comprises a catch pot, which collects the 'fallen out' cooling water, and recycle line which re-cycles the fallen-out cooling water back to the incoming cooling water line, where it mixes with fresh, incoming cooling water.
+desuperheater outlet and the temperature sensor versus residual superheat.
+Amount of residual superheat Minimum straight length distance to temperature sensor d) If bends or restrictions are placed in this pipework within the specified distance, before the droplets have had chance to evaporate, inertia causes the droplets to separate out from the main steam flow and run along the bottom or side wall of the pipe.
+Contact between the steam and cooling water is lost and desuperheating is halted.

+C) The table below specifies the minimum straight distance required between the desu perhe ater ou tlet and the e ten nperature s sensor ve ersus resid lual super heat.

+e) Use thermal insulation over this pipe section to help prevent false temperature readings (condensation can still occur on the walls of a 50°C superheated steam line).
+Measurement error can be quite large, especially at low flow rates when heat lost through condensation is a high percentage of total heat energy in the line.

+sarco

+spira

-5.2.3 Temperature sensor
+5.2.4 Temperature sensor